-The Sacramento Red Dress Party is designed to become an annual community tradition debuting October 6th, 2012, one that attracts hundreds of people as diverse as Sacramento itself.
-This event creates an atmosphere of pure fun–with dancing and music, spirits and laughs–that provides a backdrop for the true purpose of the Red Dress Party, a chance for supporters from every walk of life to unite behind one goal to end the HIV/AIDS epidemic.
-With every single attendee adorned in a signature-colored red dress, the Sacramento Red Dress Party, the power of our collective statement of positive change will be unmistakable.
+The Sacramento Red Dress Party, now in its second year, was designed as an annual community tradition that debuted in Sacramento in October 2012.
+It attracted more than 350 community members as diverse as Sacramento itself.
+This event creates an atmosphere of pure fun–with dancing and music, spirits and laughs–that provides a backdrop for the true purpose of the Red Dress Party.
+The event provides a chance for supporters from every walk of life to unite behind one goal to end the HIV/AIDS epidemic, reduce stigma, and raising awareness.
+With every single attendee adorned in a signature-colored red dress at the Sacramento Red Dress Party, the power of our collective statement of positive change is unmistakable.

 “Red Dress Required, Attitude Optional”

-This year’s Sacramento Red Dress Party will feature two guest DJs never before seen in Sacramento, live performances, live character crowd performers, go-go boys/girls, and much more throughout the evening.
+This year’s Sacramento Red Dress Party will not disappoint, again featuring guest DJs never before seen in Sacramento, live performances, live character crowd performers, go-go boys/girls, and much more throughout the evening.

 Interested in joining the team, email us at RedDressParty@saccenter.org

 For media inquiries or access to the event please contact: RedDressParty@saccenter.org

 General Inquiries please contact David Heitstuman: